z9fr/ejpt-cheat-sheet/README.md

 # ejpt-cheat-sheet

-Here's the cheat sheet I created for the EJPT exam.
+View my thought about the ejpt exam from my blog post. thanks. good luck for the exam!